-Pro forma net income for the twelve months ended June 17, 2005 13,117,992 Add: Depreciation and amortization 33,580,826 Add: Non-cash straight line ground rent expense 6,890,239 Add: Non-cash amortization of restricted stock 6,189,927 Add: Amortization of deferred financing costs 405,083 Add: Non-cash adjustment to interest rate caps 25,656 Less: Amortization of deferred key money (158,333) Less: Amortization of debt premium (163,992) Less: Amortization of unfavorable lease provision (138,200) Less: Non-cash income tax benefit (7,440,000) Less: Increase in contractual ground rent (20,333) Less: Additional corporate expenses not permitted to be included as a pro forma adjustment (330,000) Estimated cash flows from operations for the twelve months ending June 16, 2006 51,958,865 Cash flows used in investing activities-required capital escrow contributions(2) (13,297,423) Cash flows used in financing activities-scheduled principal payments on debt payable (3,113,034) Estimated cash available for distribution for the twelve months ending June 16, 2006 \$ 35,548,408 Intended initial distribution(1) \$ 35,839,616 Ratio of intended initial distribution to estimated cash available for distribution 100.8%
+Pro forma net income for the twelve months ended June 17, 2005 13,117,992 Add: Depreciation and amortization 33,580,826 Add: Non-cash straight line ground rent expense 6,890,239 Add: Non-cash amortization of restricted stock 6,189,927 Add: Amortization of deferred financing costs 405,083 Add: Non-cash adjustment to interest rate caps 25,656 Less: Amortization of deferred key money (158,333) Less: Amortization of debt premium (163,992) Less: Amortization of unfavorable lease provision (138,200) Less: Non-cash income tax benefit (7,440,000) Less: Increase in contractual ground rent (20,333) Less: Additional corporate expenses not permitted to be included as a pro forma adjustment (330,000) Estimated cash flows from operations for the twelve months ending June 16, 2006 51,958,865 Cash flows used in investing activities-required capital escrow contributions(2) (13,297,423) Cash flows used in financing activities-scheduled principal payments on debt payable (3,113,034) Estimated cash available for distribution for the twelve months ending June 16, 2006 \$ 35,548,408 Intended initial distribution(1) \$ 35,839,616 shares granted to the corporate officers in conjunction with our initial public offering and 738,000 restricted shares issued to senior management and employees.
+Estimated amount based on the amount of furniture, fixtures and equipment escrow contributions required pursuant to our management agreements.
+Annual contributions to these reserves range from 0% to 5% of the revenues of each hotel.
+These capital expenditures exclude \$6.5 million of additional capital improvements related to our initial hotels and \$14.4 million of (2) additional capital improvements related to the acquisitions of the Capital Hotel Investment Portfolio, the Vail Marriott Mountain Resort & Spa and the Oak Brook Hills Marriott Resort.

+Ratio of intended initial distribution to estimated cash available for distribution 100.8%

-(1) Represents the aggregate amount of the intended annual distribution multiplied by 51,941,472 shares of common stock eligible for dividends as of the date of this prospectus, including
+(1) Represents the aggregate amount of the intended annual distribution multiplied by 51,941,472 shares of common stock eligible for dividends as of September 21, 2005, including 382,500